 🌶️ What Is Doro Wat?

 Doro Wat (or Doro Wot) is Ethiopia's national dish — a slow-cooked chicken stew packed with bold spices and served with spongy injera bread.
-Traditionally made during religious holidays and family gatherings, Doro Wat isn’t just food; it’s a celebration of culture and community.
+Traditionally prepared during religious holidays and family gatherings, Doro Wat represents cultural identity through its complex spice chemistry.
+This guide preserves that authenticity while introducing globally compatible flavor bridges.

 🧂 Traditional Ingredients Breakdown